HSG-AIML/SANE/README.md

 # SANE: Scalable and Versatile Weight Space Learning

 This repository contains the code for the paper "Towards Scalable and Versatile Weight Space Learning," presented at ICML 2024.
 This work introduces SANE*, a novel approach for learning task-agnostic representations of neural networks that are scalable to larger models and applicable to various tasks.
-The paper can be found [here](http://arxiv.org/abs/2406.09997).
+The paper can be found here: [ICML proceedings](https://proceedings.mlr.press/v235/schurholt24a.html) | [arxiv](http://arxiv.org/abs/2406.09997).

 <sup>*Sequential Autoencoder for Neural Embeddings</sub>